ianmkenney/ianmkenney.github.io/content/devlog/strategiest_implementation.md

 1. cannot switch the status of a Task from "error" to "waiting".
 1. cannot create any Tasks on a Transformation with associated "errored" Tasks.
 1. must count already existing tasks on the transformation against the count.
-    - For example, if the Strategy states that three Tasks should be run for Transformation-X, but two Tasks are already waiting, only one new Task will be created and actioned.
+    - For example, if the strategist proposes that three Tasks should be run for Transformation-X, but two Tasks are already waiting, only one new Task will be created and actioned.
 1. may action Tasks that are waiting

 ## Implementation plan